ewelina-w/My-neighborhood-map-React/README.md

 ===============================

 ## Motivation
-This project was build in terms of Front-End Web Developer Nanodegree Program.
+This project was built in terms of Front-End Web Developer Nanodegree Program.
 It is the final project.
 It is coded in React and contains Google Map API as well as Foursquare API.

 ## The app's functionality
 It is a single-page application featuring a map of my neighborhood.
 One can use: map markers to identify popular locations, a filter option to easily discover these locations and a list view to support simple browsing of all locations.